philipp-schoennenbeck/tbg-tools/README.md

 It is not in its finished version and there are surely still some bugs to be found.
 ###Usage:
 python3 main_program.py --help

+-> shows the different options of the program

-Note: if you do not have a lot of RAM available, use the -w option -> shows the different options of the program
+Note: if you do not have a lot of RAM available, use the -w option

 ####create: this has to be used first to create a tbg file
-e.g. : python3 main_program.py create -g example.gff -f example.fa -o example.tbg -t 4 -w -v -hr example.tsv
+e.g. : python3 main_program.py create -g example.gff -f example.fa -o example.tbg -t 4 -w -v -hro example.tsv

 tbg files are binary files and can not be read by other programs but you can also create a human readable tsv file which will be much larger.